HER ECZEMA WAS FROM ENVIRONMENTAL ALLERGIES

 More UAE residents are undergoing tests to determine their food allergies and intolerances, according to a private clinic.

 “I see more than 100 patients a month with an allergy or food intolerance symptoms and that number is rising,” said Dr Maria Ridao Alonso, Managing and Medical Director, Dubai Herbal and Treatment Centre.
+These intolerances may not trigger full allergic reactions but can still severely affect a person’s quality of life if left undiagnosed.

 Source: Gulf Published: 21:00 July 24, 2013